xinswjtu/DCGM-IFD/README.md

 # DCGM-IFD

-This repository contains the official implementation of our paper titled *"A Fine-Grained Discriminative Condition-Guided Generative Model for Induction Motor Fault Diagnosis with Limited Data"*.
+This repository contains the official implementation of our paper titled *"Discriminative Condition-Guided Generative Model for Induction Motor Fault Diagnosis with Limited Data"*.

 The corresponding manuscript has been submitted to the journal for peer review.